IImbryk/therapist/README.md

 ## Start
-To run this training write in terminal:
+To run this training type in terminal:

 ```
 $ python3 train.py